 Then a shrill scream pierced the air.
 It was a woman’s terrified voice.
 Zed understood.
 He screamed just like that a few hours ago, when he stumbled upon this nest of the undead.
 Undead… God, that makes me sound like a geek.

 She was running toward the construction site across the street.
 But he knew there were more creatures waiting there.
-Were they actually smart enough to herd her to into a trap?
+Were they actually smart enough to herd her into a trap?

-Zed didn’t have time to ponder about it, he had to stop her before she opened the gate.
+Zed didn’t have time to ponder it, he had to stop her before she opened the gate.

 “Wait!
 Stop!”
 He yelled.

 She turned to look at the talking porta-potty.
 The gate opened behind her.